statisticalbiotechnology/simprot/README.md

 # simprot
-Folllow up on discussions at Lorentz center workshop on simulations of protein inferences
+Folllow up on discussions at Lorentz center workshop on simulations of proteof concentration mixtures.